vipcxj/react-make-ellipsis/README.md

 - *containerNode?* - **Element | string**

   the container node which use to calc the content width.
+The selector is also supported.

 - *containerLeftSpace?* - **number**

   the content width is ( the width of `containerNode` or the node which container the component ) - `containerLeftSpace`

+- *containerLeftNodes?* - **string | Element | Element[]**

+  the nodes used to calc the `containerLeftSpace`. will be omitted if `containerLeftSpace` has been used.
+  The selector is also supported.

 ## Ref object